An Aesthetic Philosophy of Librarianship

 The role of the academic librarian is to create content-rich environments (“libraries”) that stimulate scholarship, cultivate knowledge and inspire creativity.

 Prologue.
-Years ago I went for a job interview for a technical services/systems librarian position at a community college library 10 minutes from my home in a distant suburb on the far southeast side of Houston.
+Many years ago I went for a job interview for a technical services/systems librarian position at a community college library 10 minutes from my home in a distant suburb on the far southeast side of Houston.

-To my surprise, especially since I was interviewing for a technical position, I was asked to share with the search committee my “Philosophy of Librarianship”–one of only a few questions, none of which were related to what a technical services librarian does.
+To my surprise, especially since I was interviewing for a technical position, I was asked to share with the search committee my “Philosophy of Librarianship”–one of only a few questions, none of which had to do with anything even remotely technical.

 Hmm.
-Ask me about my experiences with library systems or digital libraries or discovery tools, proxy servers or cataloging or web services, and I might have something to say.
-Ask me the difference between HTML and XHTML, or name three differences between Unix and Windows, or what DNS stands for.
-Ask me to define “responsive web design” or explain what a proxy server does.
+Ask me about my experiences with library systems or digital libraries or discovery tools, cataloging or web services, and I might have something to say.
+Ask me the difference between HTML and XHTML, or to define “responsive web design” or explain what a proxy server does.

 But my “Philosophy of Librarianship”?

 I had nothing, and whatever I thought to say in that moment I feared would come across as disingenuous.
-After all, I could not name a single authority whose librarian philosophy I aligned myself with.
-Had a missed something, being out of school so many years?
+After all, I could not name a single author whose philosophy of librarianship I had even heard about. . .
+I feared I had missed something, having been out of libraries for several years.
+What were the possible responses?
 I responded honestly, “I’m sorry, but I don’t have a philosophy of librarianship.”

-As far as I was concerned, I was there to support institutional goals and objectives and solve technical problems.
+As far as I was concerned, I would be there to support the library’s goals and objectives, assess needs, implement technical solutions, and solve problems.

 Why did I need to have a philosophy?